RetroReversing/retroReversing/categories/misc/Books.md

 * Tricks of the Windows Game Programming Gurus

 We do know however that the physical book that was included this time was the **Third** Edition of **Game Design Secrets of the Sages** by **Marc Saltzman**.
 This books seems to be rather rare as I have never seen it for sale outside of this bundle.

+## Version 6.0
+The mythical sixth version may have released in 2002 but there is no photos of it existing at all online.
+One source claims it included **DarkBASIC SE** which is a large departure from the standard Visual C++ and DirectX of the previous versions.

+Did it include a **Fourth** edition of **Game Design Secrets of the Sages**?
+Who Knows?

 ---
 # References